Scott Marshall (footballer)

 As a player, he was a defender who notably played in the Premier League for Arsenal and Southampton and in the Scottish Premiership for Celtic.
 He also played in the Football League for Rotherham United, Oxford United, Sheffield United, Brentford and Wycombe Wanderers.
 He was capped at Scotland U16, U18 and U21 level.

 Following retirement, he returned to Brentford as a youth team coach before running the Arsenal soccer school in Oman.
-He moved on to Norwich City as the head coach of their under-21's before joining the coaching staff at Aston Villa.
+He moved on to Norwich City as the head coach of their under-21s before joining the coaching staff at Aston Villa.
 In 2015 he had a spell as caretaker manager, a role he repeated during his time at Reading three years later.

 He was appointed as assistant manager of Swindon Town in July 2021 before leaving alongside Ben Garner to become assistant coach at Charlton Athletic in June 2022.

-In March 2023, Ben Garner was named Head Coach at Colchester United and moved quickly to appoint Marshall as his Assistant Head Coach.
+In March 2023, Garner was named head coach at Colchester United and appointed Marshall as his assistant coach.